FirelyTeam/firely-docs/vonk/features/restful_api.rst

 * Token parameters are sorted only on their code element.
 The system element is ignored in the sorting.

-* Vonk uses the default collation as configured on the database server.
+* Firely Server uses the default collation as configured on the database server.
 This collation defines the ordering of characters.

 .. _restful_search_limitations: